 You will notice a decrease in the car’s performance

 No matter how much you press down the gas pedal, your car won’t go as fast as it used to go.
 You will notice a big change in the acceleration.
 It will feel like an airlock in the exhaust or a decrease in the fuels performance.
 But in reality, it might be caused by the clogged catalytic converter.
-It’s better to get it checked out.
+It’s better to get it checking out.

 Your car won’t start easily